 - 3. In a heatproof bowl using the back of a fork, mash together the remaining 5 tablespoons butter and the flour to form a thick paste.
 Gradually whisk about 2 cups hot cooking liquid into the flour-butter mixture, and then slowly but constantly stir this mixture into the pot.
 Cover and simmer, stirring occasionally, until the chicken is cooked through and the vegetables are tender, about 10 minutes.

 - 4. Transfer the chicken and vegetables to a platter.
 Skim any fat from the surface of the stew or, if you have a fat separator, dump the cooking liquid into it and pour off the fat.
 If you prefer a thicker sauce, return the liquid to the pot and simmer until the desired consistency is achieved.
 Taste and season accordingly with salt and pepper, then pour the sauce over the chicken and vegetables.
 Scatter a pinch of parsley over the stew, if desired.

 Hungry for more?
 Chow down on these:

-Beer-Braised Chicken and Vegetables Recipe © 2012 Kate McMillan.
+Beer Braised Chicken Recipe © 2012 Kate McMillan.
 Photo © 2012 Erin Kunkel.
 All rights reserved.